-We now provide a detailed description of the models explored in our simulations.
+We now provide a detailed description of the models explored in our simulations and motivate their design.
 In all of our models of a job market with partial compliance, all applicants have exactly two attributes: (i) a score, representing perceived skill for the job; and (ii) a group identity.
-Applicants may belong either to the advantaged group with higher mean score (group A) or the marginalized group with lower mean score (group B).
+Applicants may belong either to the advantaged group with higher mean score (Group A) or the marginalized group with lower mean score (Group B).
 Across our experiments, we consider two levels of representation in the broader population: one where the disadvantaged group constitutes 25\% of the populations and another where they constitute 50\%.
-Our market contains a number of employers (\texttt{n\_employers = 50}), each of whom may either be compliant, or non-compliant, hiring strictly according to score.
+Our market contains a number of employers ($n=50$), $k\%$ of which may be compliant, and $(100-k)\%$ of which are non-compliant.

-At each time step, some number of new applicants (\texttt{new\_per\_step = 1250}) enter the job market.
+At each time step, some number of new applicants $(a = 1250)$ enter the job market.
 Each newcomer to the applicant pool is randomly assigned a group membership (according to population demographics).
-Each applicant's score is drawn from a normal distribution with variance 1, and mean of 0 for group A and mean of -0.3 for group B. Then, every applicant chooses one employer to apply to, and each institution hires \texttt{num\_spots = 10} applicants.
+Each applicant's score is drawn from a normal distribution: $\mathcal{N}(0, 1)$ for Group A, and $\mathcal{N}(-0.3, 1)$ for Group B. Then, every applicant chooses one employer to apply to, and each institution hires $h=10$ applicants.
 Once hired, applicants are removed from the market.
 Additionally, we remove applicants that have not been hired after $10$ rounds.